Influenza Activity Surveillance 2017

 For more national data:

-Influenza activity increased during the latter part of March and remained higher than usual for this time of year.
+Influenza activity during April was generally low as is typical for this time of year.
 Influenza A(H3N2) remained the most common strain identified.

 The rate of influenza like illness (ILI) presentations to selected emergency departments was low and consistent with inter-seasonal activity.